Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

   - Flexibility:
     - Chunked prefill can adapt to varying input sizes and workloads, making it suitable for applications with diverse requirements, such as summarization or question-answering tasks.

+ **4. <ins>Guided Decoding:<ins>**

+  Guided decoding refers to the process of constraining the output of a language model based on predefined rules or structures.
+This can include options such as predefined choices, regex patterns, JSON schemas, or grammars.
+  The primary goal of guided decoding is to enhance the quality of generated outputs by steering the model towards specific formats or types of responses.
+This is particularly useful in applications where structured data is required, such as generating JSON responses or SQL queries.

 ## Appendix-Kubernetes Deployment Explanation